thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If that syntax is new to you, check out our article on [Template-Driven forms in Angular 2](/angular/2016/03/21/template-driven-forms-in-angular-2.html).
+If that syntax is new to you, check out our article on [Template-Driven forms in Angular](/angular/2016/03/21/template-driven-forms-in-angular-2.html).
 Okay but how do we get there?
 We need to learn what a `ControlValueAccessor` is, because that's the thing that Angular uses to build a bridge between a form model and a DOM element.

 ## Understanding ControlValueAccessor